 - gain Canadian work experience

 Does contract work lead to permanent or other work?

 When you perform well in a contract role, it can increase your chances of securing a permanent role with the company.
 And, you can also use your contract experience to market yourself externally.
 At the same time, you are meeting new people and making important connections in your industry.

 This depends on the person.
 Some people may be concerned about not feeling like part of a team as a contract employee.
 Another disadvantage is that contract employment usually doesn’t cover benefits such as:

 - pension plan deductions

 So, you would have to arrange health coverage for yourself.
 Also, some people find it challenging to have to start job searching again at the end of the contract.
-But, some people actually prefer to work on set term contracts because it allow them more freedom, choice, and variety of projects that they work on.
+But, some people actually prefer to work on set term contracts because it allows them more freedom, choice, and a variety of projects that they work on.
 Overall, the professional advantages of contract employment, plus the flexibility that it provides may counter the downsides.

 Contract employment can be a great way to gain Canadian experience quickly after you land in Canada.
 However, it’s important to find a permanent job so remember to keep applying for other positions.
 And most importantly, stay positive while you search for permanent employment!